 Great question!
 The Minnesota State Fair is a self-supporting quasi-state agency.
 The fair does not receive state funding.

 Despite the fair’s long and successful history, there is a need for new funds to improve aging facilities and provide educational programming while retaining State Fair traditions.
 In 2002, community leaders established the Minnesota State Fair Foundation, the nonprofit 501(c)(3) partner of the Minnesota State Fair.

-The partnership between the Minnesota State Fair Foundation and the Minnesota State Fair has fueled more than 18 years of improvements at the Minnesota State Fair.
-Through the generosity of our donors, the Foundation has been able to grant a total of $14.7 million to the Minnesota State Fair.
+The partnership between the Minnesota State Fair Foundation and the Minnesota State Fair has fueled 20 years of improvements at the Minnesota State Fair.
+Through the generosity of our donors, the Foundation has been able to grant a total of $15 million to the Minnesota State Fair.
 Learn more about the Foundation’s milestones and impact.